lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 ======

 This is a gift from old NaN to the community and is seen as a programmer's joke or "Easter Egg".
-It creates a monkey's head once you press the :guilabel:`Monkey` button.
+It creates a monkey's head once you press the *Monkey* button.
 The Monkey's name is "Suzanne" and is Blender's mascot.
 Suzanne is very useful as a standard test mesh, much like the `Utah Tea Pot <http://en.wikipedia.org/wiki/Utah_teapot>`__